newrelic/sidecar/README.md

 Overview in Brief
 -----------------

-Services communicate to each other through an HAproxy instance on each host that is itself managed and configured by Sidecar.
+Services communicate to each other through a proxy (Envoy or HAproxy) instance on each host that is itself managed and configured by Sidecar.
 It is inspired by Airbnb's SmartStack.
-But, we believe it has a few advantages over SmartStack:
+But, we believe it has a few advantages over
+SmartStack:

+ * Eventually consistent model - a better fit for real world microservices
  * Native support for Docker (works without Docker, too!)
  * No dependence on Zookeeper or other centralized services
  * Peer-to-peer, so it works on your laptop or on a large cluster